NannyML/nannyml/docs/how_it_works/univariate_drift_comparison.rst

 Tradeoffs of The Kolmogorov-Smirnov Statistic .............................................
-The JS D-statistic is simply the maximum distance between the empirical cumulative density functions (ECDFs) of the two analyzed samples.
+The KS D-statistic is simply the maximum distance between the empirical cumulative density functions (ECDFs) of the two analyzed samples.
 This can lead to cases where drift occurring in one region